shipt/plinko/README.md

 [![Build Status](https://drone.shipt.com/api/badges/shipt/plinko/status.svg)](https://drone.shipt.com/shipt/plinko) [![codecov](https://codecov.io/gh/shipt/plinko/branch/main/graph/badge.svg?token=8UX649KGGV)](https://codecov.io/gh/shipt/plinko) Build Status

-The project, as well as the example below, are inspired by the [Erlang stateless State Machine](https://erlang.org/doc/design_principles/statem.html) and [Stateless project](https://github.com/dotnet-state-machine/stateless) implementations along with the [Tinder State Machine](https://github.com/Tinder/StateMachine).
+The project, as well as the example below, are inspired by the [Erlang stateless State Machine](https://erlang.org/doc/design_principles/statem.html) and [Stateless project](https://github.com/dotnet-state-machine/stateless) implementations.
 The goal is to create the fastest state machine that can be reused across many entities with the least amount of overhead in the process.

 ## Why Stateless
 Most state machine implementations keep track of an in-memory state during the running of an application.
 This makes sense for desktop applications or games where the journey of that state is critical to the user-facing process, but that doesn't map well to a service that is shepherding things like Orders and Products that number in the thousands-to-millions on any given day.